 Ownership of beneficial interests in a registered global security will be limited to persons, called participants, that have accounts with the depositary or persons that may hold interests through participants.
 Upon the issuance of a registered global security, the depositary will credit, on its book-entry registration and transfer system, the participants' accounts with the respective principal or face amounts of the securities beneficially owned by the participants.
 Any dealers, underwriters or selling agents participating in the distribution of the securities will designate the accounts to be credited.
 Ownership of beneficial interests in a registered global security will be shown on, and the transfer of ownership interests will be effected only through, records maintained by the depositary, with respect to interests of participants, and on the records of participants, with respect to interests of persons holding through participants.
 The laws of some jurisdictions may require that some purchasers of securities take physical delivery of these securities in definitive form.
-These laws may impair your ability to own, transfer or pledge beneficial interests in registered global securities.
-So long as the depositary, or its nominee, is the registered owner of a registered global security, that depositary or its nominee, as the case may be, will be considered the sole owner or holder of the securities represented by the registered global security for all purposes under the indenture.
+These laws may impair your ability to own, transfer or pledge beneficial interests in registered global security.
+So long as the depositary, or its nominee, is the registered owner of a registered global security for all purposes under the indenture.